Brief Overview of Defamation

 The attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting defamation, slander libel and cyber smear lawsuits.
 We are knowledgeable regarding the changes and complexities of this evolving area of the law.
 You can view here a federal court opinion where our client defeated a libel per se claim with an innocent infringer defense.
 Here is an arbitration decision where our client prevailed at an evidentiary hearing.
 We proved through cross-examination of the defendant car dealer's president that our client's 20 plus Youtube videos criticizing the dealership for engaging in consumer fraud were truthful, were protected opinions under the First Amendment or involved minor errors of fact.
 These cases received extensive press coverage.
 You can view the press coverage here and here.
 We also obtained an apology and full retraction for our large diamond dealer client as part of a confidential financial settlement following our filing of a $16 million libel suit in federal court.
 You can read about that case here.

 We are committed to fighting for our clients' rights in the courtroom and at the negotiating table.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully litigated defamation, trade libel, internet defamation, and cyber smear cases for clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.